cloudflare/cloudflare-docs/content/analytics/account-and-zone-analytics/threat-types.md

 # Threat types

 Cloudflare classifies the threats that it blocks or challenges.
-To help you understand more about your site’s traffic, the “Type of Threats Mitigated” metric on the analytics page measures threats blocked or challenged by the following categories:
+To help you understand more about your site's traffic, the "Type of Threats Mitigated" metric on the analytics page measures threats blocked or challenged by the following categories:

 ## Bad browser